 innovative, unconventional or emerging voices in poetry or hybrid forms.
 It was

-only feature a clutch of writers in each issue whose work in some way,
+based around the concept of quality over quantity, and only featured a clutch of writers in each issue whose work in some way

-and somehow, surprises.
+and somehow surprises.

 defers to the writing within (where site is retina then writing = iris